Breast Reconstruction Scottsdale & Phoenix, AZ

-- They can help plan your mastectomy and reconstruction.
+- They can help plan your mastectomy and breast reconstruction.
 Planning the surgery with your breast surgeon is helpful to allow for superior aesthetic outcomes.
-Procedures than can be planned include the designing of incisions and skin reduction patterns if necessary to optimally shape the breast and improve the final outcomes of the reconstruction.
+Procedures that can be planned include the designing of incisions and skin reduction patterns if necessary to optimally shape the breast and improve the final outcomes of the breast reconstruction.

 - If a partial mastectomy or lumpectomy is planned, a plastic surgeon can also help “lift” or reduce the breast with tissue rearrangement to help shape the breast prior to radiation therapy.

-What is the healing time for breast reconstructive surgery?
+What is the healing time for breast reconstruction surgery?

-The short answer is 4-6 weeks depending on the type of reconstruction that is performed.
-Patients heal differently but typically the recovery for the first stage of reconstruction is about 4-6 weeks.
+The short answer is 4-6 weeks depending on the type of breast reconstruction that is performed.
+Patients heal differently, but typically the recovery for the first stage of breast reconstruction is about 4-6 weeks.
 There will be a period of reduced activity.

 There are certain things that can be used to reduce postoperative discomfort including: